Suor/funcy/docs/colls.rst

 .. function:: select_keys(pred, coll)

-    Select part of a dict or a collection of pairs with keys passing given predicate.
+    Select part of a dict or a collection of pairs with keys passing the given predicate.

     This way a public part of instance attributes dictionary could be selected::